dsteyn44/kingsofasgard-ms1/README.md

 The link to the webpage is just in the GitHub Pages section down below.
 Only one branch has been used for this project.

-To run the project locally
+To run the project locally you can click on the following - [Daniel Steyn]

 ### To clone this project from GitHub: